DoD-Platform-One/gitlab/chart/doc/advanced/external-redis/index.md

 Disable the `redis` chart and the Redis service it provides, and point the other services to the external service.

-You need to set the following parameters:
+You must set the following parameters:

 - `redis.install`: Set to `false` to disable including the Redis chart.
 - `global.redis.host`: Set to the hostname of the external Redis, can be a domain or an IP address.